sven-mayer/VNect/README.md

 # VNect

-A tensorflow implementation of [VNect: Real-time 3D Human Pose Estimation with a Single RGB Camera](http://gvv.mpi-inf.mpg.de/projects/VNect/).
+This is a unofficial tensorflow implementation of [VNect: Real-time 3D Human Pose Estimation with a Single RGB Camera](http://gvv.mpi-inf.mpg.de/projects/VNect/).

 For the **caffe model** required in the repository: please contact [the author of the paper](http://gvv.mpi-inf.mpg.de/projects/VNect/).